Jack Kane (Lord Provost): Political career

-In May 1972 he was elected Lord Provost of Edinburgh, succeeding Sir James Wilson McKay.
-In 1974 owing to his policitical beliefs he declined a knighthood in the New Year's Honours List, the first Lord Provost to so decline.
+In 1974 owing to his political beliefs he declined a knighthood in the New Year's Honours List, the first Lord Provost to so decline.
 As a result of him declining the knighthood, the Crown no longer offers an automatic knighthood to the Lord Provost of Edinburgh as it previously did.

-He accepted an honorary doctorate (LLD) from the University of Edinburgh in 1976.

 From 1975 he served as a councillor for Lothian Regional Council representing Niddrie/Craigmillar.
-He retired on 30 March 1976.
+In 1975 Kane was appointed Chairman of the Board of Trustees of the National Galleries of Scotland by the Labour Government led by Harold Wilson.
+He retired on 30 March 1976.He accepted an honorary doctorate (LLD) from the University of Edinburgh in 1976.

 In 1983 he became Chairman of Age Concern in Scotland.